Lior-Asher/Selenium-demo/README.md

 # Selenium-demo
 Find an item in a website and print it to the console using Selenium.

-Usage example:
+#Usage example:
-# Create an object
+Create an object:
 url = 'https://www.amazon.com/'
 example = AmazonExample(url)

-# Display departments list
+Display departments list:
 example.print_departments()

-# Select department to search an item
+Select department to search an item:
 department = 'Sports & Outdoors'

 item = 'basketball'

-# Sort items by price low to high (see documentation in the code)
+Sort items by price low to high (see documentation in the code):
 sort_price_by = 1

-# Select the second item (zero based)
+Select the second item (zero based):
 item_index = 1

 example.search_item(department, item, sort_price_by)